 I’ve heard teachers remark that kids are only nice when they want something.
 In the past, I haven’t hesitated to ignore that cynicism, but in a strange way, they may have a point: Kids perpetrate, perhaps by accident, an incredibly elaborate long con.
 Since the first day of class, my students have been kind enough to believe as much in me as I have in them.
 Perhaps the reason is simply that I have been intellectually and financially privileged my entire life, and being a heterosexual, cisgendered Asian male doesn’t hurt.
 Or maybe it was something I said or something I did, regardless of whether I can remember it.
 But if my students love me, it is because they trust me, not just with their secrets and their stories, but with their futures.
 They want — they expect — me to be the one that will solidify them.

 The realization that these children truly are counting on me, as will so many more people someday, shook me.
 So I hope you’ll forgive the lie: there were definitely tears as this school year drew to a close, as the room emptied and the lights dampened.
 Late in the afternoon of my final day of teaching, the room looked as it once did before my first.
-But to me, the vacant desks remained replete with memories of those who had occupied them, the monochromatic walls bright with shades of the future my students will one day forge for them and for us.
+But to me, the vacant desks remained full to the brim with the many memories of those who had occupied them, the monochromatic walls bright with shades of the futures my students will one day forge for themselves and for us.

 The tears — as has been this distinct honor — were all mine.